qgis/QGIS-UC-Website/content/activities.md

 ## Hands-on Workshops

-While there will be workshops during the main conference, we additionally want to offer you the opportunity to attend some halv-day long workshops.
+While there will be workshops during the main conference, we additionally want to offer you the opportunity to attend some half-day long workshops.
 Topics will be announced later, however the number of spots is limited so make sure to get your ticket if you want to attend!

 The price includes lunch after the workshops.